drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_ResponseCodes.md

 ## Error Codes ##

-The following table describes the error codes that Here API clients can receive:
+The following table describes the error codes that HERE API clients can receive:

 Domain|	Message (& Details) | 	Code
 :-----|:--------|:-------